Step-Level Sparse Autoencoder for Reasoning Process Interpretation: : Step-level Sparse Autoencoder

 The training of \name involves optimizing two complementary objectives: (1) Reconstruction Loss $\mathcal{L}_{reconstruct}$ that ensures the extracted feature contains all incremental information to reconstruct the original reasoning step $s_k$, which is implemented as the cross-entropy between the predicted tokens in $\hat{s}_k$ and the ground-truth $s_k$.
 Let $s_k=(t_1,t_2,...,t_L)$ be a sequence of $L$ tokens, the loss is formulated as the average negative log-likelihood over the tokens:

 (2) Sparsity Loss $\mathcal{L}_{sparsity}$ enforces that only a small subset of dimensions in $\hat{\mathbf{h}}_k$ are active, which encourages the representation to be compact and disentangled.
-It also forms an information bottleneck to avoid background information from being encoded into $\hat{\bf{h}}_k$.
-This is formulated as an $l_1$ penalty:
+In addition, it forms an information bottleneck to avoid redundant background information from being encoded into $\hat{\bf{h}}_k$.
+This is formulated as a standard $l_1$ penalty:

 The overall training objective is therefore

 where $\lambda$ is a hyper-parameter that controls the strength of sparsity loss.

 To avoid the hassle of tuning $\lambda$, we use a dynamic weight controller to automatically tune $\lambda$ as training proceeds, which is motivated by \cite{miao2023learning}.
 The basic idea is that we first pre-define a target sparsity $\tau_{spar}$: if the actual sparsity is higher than $\tau_{spar}$, $\lambda$ is increased; otherwise, it is decreased.
 In practice, to achieve smooth control of sparsity in the stochastic training process, we compute the running average of the sparsity, denoted as $\mathcal{\overline{L}}_{sparsity}^{(t)}$, over an update window of size $N$.
 At the end of the $t$-th window, $\lambda$ is updated multiplicatively based on the deviation of the observed sparsity from $\tau_{spar}$.
 To prevent numerical instability or collapse during early training phases, the coefficient is constrained within a robust range $[\lambda_{min}, \lambda_{max}]$.
 The whole update logic is formalized as: